rohit1309d/gun-detection/README.md

 2. US Real-time Gun detection dataset (USRT)

 Instructions on how to download these datasets can be found in [dataset_instructions.md](./dataset_instructions.md) .

-## Setup

-We perform two kinds of assessment : Intra-dataset and Cross-dataset (See paper for more details).
-We train five detection models :
-- Faster R-CNN
-- Swin-T
-- Deformable DETR
-- DetectoRS
-- ConvNeXt-T

 ## Training